abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

  77 /a/b/c/d/e/menu.c
  27 /a/b/c/ab.c

-while for last modification time with -t, and -st for both
+while for last modification time with -t, and with -st for both
+it always searchs for in as many directories depths as the OS limits
-and for directory depth with -d1, -d2 or -d3... so forth, as many directories nested under it as the OS limit
+to limit directory depth put option with -d1, -d2 or -d3... so forth,

 it may be navigated in absolute path
 $ cd /z